 A more efficient route for getting your questions answered is to turn to Master Gardeners with Cornell Cooperative Extension or to turn to your local garden center.

 For Master Gardeners at Cornell Cooperative Extension Erie County, call (716) 652-5400 from 9 a.m. to noon weekdays or email them at email@example.com.
 For Chautauqua County, email your question to CCEMGCC@gmail.com; call the Helpline at (716) 664-9502, ext 224, or stop in to the Ag Center, 3542 Turner Rd., Jamestown, from 10 a.m. to 2 p.m.
 Wednesdays.

 There are helpful Cornell Cooperative Extension offices in other counties, too.
 Find contact information here for your county’s Cooperative Extension office.

 The businesses that support this magazine have very knowledgeable staff.
-Check out our Gardening Directory and Garden Resources or click on an ad and you’ll get more information about their products and services.
+Check out our Gardening Directory or click on an ad and you’ll get more information about their products and services.